 Corn is a food from the New World—it only came to Italy after the discovery of the Americas.
 But you could never tell the people from the region of Friuli-Venezia–Giulia, the region I hail from, that polenta is not Friulian.
 So much so that the Friulianos are called polentoni, polenta eaters, much like the Tuscans are called mangia fagioli, beans eaters.
 Corn is a plant that yields a lot of fruit in relation to the land and attention it needs, and with hunger always prevalent in that area of Italy, corn became a staple in feeding the people and the animals.
 Soon there were daily cauldrons of polenta cooking in the fogolars, the open hearths of Friuli.

 - 8 cups water, or as needed

 - 2 fresh or dried bay leaves

-- 1 tablespoon coarse salt, or as needed
+- 1 teaspoon coarse salt, or as needed

 - 1 tablespoon extra virgin olive oil